TelepathicGrunt/Bumblezone/README.md

 &nbsp;

--Picking up Honey Blocks, taking honey from a Filled Porous Honeycomb Block, or taking honey from a Honeycomb Brood Block will give you Wrath of the Hive effect when in the dimension.
+-Mining Honey Blocks, taking honey from a Filled Porous Honeycomb Block, or taking honey from a Honeycomb Brood Block will give you Wrath of the Hive effect when in the dimension.

 &nbsp;